-A chance meeting as caddy for Washington Post publisher Ned McLean eventually brought Shirley Povich from his native Maine to the Washington Post in 1923.
+A chance meeting as caddy for Washington Post publisher Ned McLean eventually brought Shirley Povich from his native Maine to the Post in 1923.

-Povich wrote over 15,000 columns during a sportswriting career which lasted nearly 75 years, witnessing milestones of baseball history from the Senators one and only World Series championship in 1924 to the game in which Cal Ripken Jr. passed Lou Gehrig as the record holder for most consecutive games played.
+Povich wrote over 15,000 columns during a sports writing career which lasted nearly 75 years, witnessing milestones of baseball history from the Senators one-and-only World Series championship in 1924 to the game in which Cal Ripken Jr. passed Lou Gehrig as the record holder for most consecutive games played.

-Ben Bradlee, former executive director of the Washington Post, stated "Shirley Povich was why people bought the paper.
+Ben Bradlee, former executive director of the Washington Post, said: "Shirley Povich was why people bought the paper.
 You got the Post for Shirley and the sports section.
 He was the sports section.
 For a lot of years, he carried the paper, and that's no exaggeration."

-1975 J.G.
-Taylor Spink Award Winner Shirley Povich - BL-865-72 (National Baseball Hall of Fame Library)
+1975 BBWAA Career Excellence Award Winner Shirley Povich.
+(National Baseball Hall of Fame and Museum)